orels1/shaders.orels.sh/src/pages/docs/vfx/clouds.md

 ---

 This shader is aimed at providing a passable cloud layer effect for background use without using any noise generators.
-The effect is fully unlit and relies on artistic use of gradients to look correct in the environment
+The effect is fully unlit and relies on the artistic use of gradients to look correct in the environment

 {% callout type="note" title="Mesh Requirements" %}
 Put this shader on a pre-subdivided mesh.
-I recommend anywhere from 32k to 128k triangles for a small to medium sized layer (room-scale).
+I recommend anywhere from 32k to 128k triangles for a small to medium-sized layer (room scale).
 And 512k for outdoor clouds.
 The shader will not work well with a low-poly mesh.
 {% /callout %}